andreakapparq/training/P02/kata_manhattan/README.md

 ## Step 1

-Write a function int manhattanDistance(Point a, Point b) that returns the Manhattan Distance between the two points.
+* Write a function int manhattanDistance(Point a, Point b) that returns the Manhattan Distance between the two points.

-Point should be a class
+* Point should be a class
+* Add necessary tests to better test the behavior

 ## Step 2

 Apply the following rules

-The class Point is immutable (its state cannot be changed after instantiation) The class Point has no Getters
+* The class Point is immutable (its state cannot be changed after instantiation)
+* The class Point has no Getters
-The class Point has no public properties (i.e. the internal state cannot be read from outside the class).
+* The class Point has no public properties (i.e. the internal state cannot be read from outside the class).